Donate

 When and how information is collected

 We may collect personal information in many different ways.
-For example, information is collected when a person seeks access to AEIOU’s service by contacting us and providing details, or participating through surveys, interviews or any type of AEIOUs service delivery.
-Personal information about donors and potential donors is collected when we conduct fundraising activities; CCTV cameras installed inside and outside AEIOU buildings may capture images of children, visitors and workers.
+For example, information is collected when a person seeks access to AEIOU’s service by contacting us and providing details, or though participating through surveys, interviews or any type of AEIOUs service delivery; Personal information about donors and potential donors is collected when we conduct fundraising activities; CCTV cameras installed inside and outside AEIOU buildings may capture images of children, visitors and workers.

 Use and disclosure of personal information